One of the world’s favourite islands.

 Today, Aitutaki has the modern conveniences of our era.
 However the stunning lagoon and availability of arable land means that every child still learns to plant and fish.
 Famed as the entertainers of the Cook Islands, Aitutakians still present spectacular Polynesian dances, drumming and song as they have done for centuries.

-If your Hoilday plans have you firmly anchored on the island of Rarotonga you will be pleased to know that our Vaka Cruise is part of the all inclusive Aitutaki Day Tour operated by Air Rarotonga.
+If your Holiday plans only include Rarotonga you will be pleased to know that our Vaka Cruise is part of the all inclusive Aitutaki Day Tour operated by Air Rarotonga.
 Included in the package price are pickup and drop off from and to your accommodation on Rarotonga, return Airfares (infants FREE), Aitutaki Island tour on ‘Le Truck’ and the Vaka Cruise including barbeque lunch.